crazzfeng/sendcloud-docs/docs/Email Marketing/audience.md

 ### Tags

 Tags are labels you can assign to categorize contacts into groups.
-They're composed of text strings and help you organize your audience for targeted campaigns.
+They consist of text strings and help you organize your audience for targeted campaigns.

 **Key Features:**